 First-time cruiser?
 If so, then one of the biggest questions you might have is figuring out exactly what’s included in the price you pay for a cruise.

-Think of a classic cruise, and you might picture paying your fare and then enjoying everything the ship has to offer.
+Think of a classic cruise, and you might picture paying your fare and then enjoying everything the ship has to offer like an all-inclusive resort.
 That’s usually not the case.

 These days cruising is big business.
 And while the cruise line’s ultimate goal is to provide you with a great vacation, they also want to maximize the revenue they earn while doing it.